The Vancouver Bach Choir is an adult symphonic choir that performs concerts at the Orpheum Theatre and other venues across Metro Vancouver.

-February 14th, 2020 – a special (and romantic) Valentine’s Day fundraising concert takes place at 7:30 pm at the Orpheum Annex at 823 Seymour Street (on the 2nd Floor) in Vancouver.
-The concert features Maestro Leslie Dala on piano.
+February 14th, 2020 – a special (and romantic) Valentine’s Day fundraising concert took place at 7:30 pm at the Orpheum Annex at 823 Seymour Street (on the 2nd Floor) in Vancouver.
+The concert featured Maestro Leslie Dala on piano.

-May 10th, 2020 – the season finale concert takes place at 4:00 pm at the Chan Centre for the Performing Arts at UBC at 265 Crescent Road in Vancouver.
-This performance features a new work commissioned from Canadian composer Katerina Gimon.
-(CANCELLED due to the COVID-19 pandemic.)
+May 10th, 2020 – the season finale concert was going to take place at 4:00 pm at the Chan Centre for the Performing Arts at UBC at 265 Crescent Road in Vancouver.
+This performance would have featured new work commissioned from Canadian composer Katerina Gimon.
+(Cancelled due to the COVID-19 pandemic.)

 December 14th, 2019 – the highly popular annual concert took place at 7:30 pm at the Orpheum Theatre at 601 Smithe Street.
 The Bach Choir was joined by members of the Vancouver Symphony Orchestra as well as a selection of Canadian soloists.